 2. Wind Turbines

-With wind energy being in the top 2 with solar energy it’s anticipated that by 2020, 3.8 million homes will have solar power and 10% of the US’s electricity will be supplied by wind energy.
+Collectively, wind and solar power account for a full 12% of global electricity.
 Although neither of these factors can be measured ahead of time, they aren’t going anywhere and they can’t run out!
 Wind turbines can be built or bought depending on your wants and the quantity and direction of the wind in your area.

 3. Solar or Geothermal Heating

 Both solar and geothermal energy are “green” options.
 They have drawbacks and advantages to them both.
 Whether with their cost or with their consistency, solar or geothermal energy can power your home’s heat.

 Wind, solar and geothermal energy all have some minor drawbacks when providing renewable energy.
 However, the impact of investing in these renewable power sources offer the opportunity to adapt and improve the world around us by reducing emissions from non-renewable resources.